anima-wg/brski-over-802dot11/brski-over-802dot11.md

 - Responder: A logical entity that responds to the Initiator of the DPP Authentication Protocol.
 The Responder may be the Configurator or the Enrollee.

-In order to support a plug and play model for installation of devices, where the device is simply powered up for the first time and automatically discovers the network without the need for a helper or supervising application, for example an application running on a smart cell phone or tablet that performs the role of Configurator, then this implies that the AP must perform the role of the Configurator and the device or STA performs the role of Enrollee.
+In the DPP model, a common Configurator and Initiator is an app running on a trusted smartphone.
+This process is manual, and each device is treated individually.
+In order to support a plug and play model for installation of a large number devices, where each device is simply powered up for the first time and automatically discovers the Wi-Fi network without the need for a helper or supervising application, then this implies that the AP must perform the role of the Configurator and the device or STA performs the role of Enrollee.
 Note that the AP may simply proxy DPP messages through to a backend WLC, but from the perspective of the device, the AP is the Configurator.

 The DPP specification also mandates that the Initiator must be bootstrapped the bootstrapping public key of the Responder.
 For BRSKI purposes, the DPP bootstrapping public key will be the [IEEE802.1AR] IDevID of the device.
 As the boostrapping device cannot know in advance the bootstrapping public key of a specific operators network, this implies that the Configurator must take on the role of the Initiator.
 Therefore, the AP must take on the roles of both the Configurator and the Initiator.

-More details to be added...
+At boot time, the device does not know which AP or which SSID is likely to provide DPP services.
+In the DPP model, the Configurator advertizes a special Authentication and Key Management (AKM) mode, DPP.
+Announcing this mode outside of onboarding windows might result in regular, non-DPP clients to fail to associate to a network which AKM they do not recognize.
+As such, it is preferable that the DPP process be started after the device establishes a link with the access point.
+Therefore, DPP is likely not the best process to identify a supporting access point.
+Additionally, this mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery}} - it does nothing to prevent a device attempting to enroll against an incorrect network.

+# Potential Mutual Validation Options

+When the bootstrapping device determines that one or more APs or SSIDs are available that provide support for BRSKI, with one or more of the mechanisms listed in section 3, then the device needs to determine which is the correct SSID.
+At the same time, an AP receiving signals from a bootstrapping device may need to verify if the need to determine if the device is attempting to connect the the correct network.
+In essence, this joint requirement means that BRSKi could be started immediately after the discovery phase.
+A case of mistaken identity (device attempting to join the wrong network) can be resolved with a round robin process, where the device fails the BRSKI process on the attempted network, then attempts BRSKi against the next candidate network.
+However, this process may result in wasted airtime and possible security exposure where an operator attempts to capture information about neighboring bootstrapping devices.

+## MAC Address Validation method

+An alternative to the round robin mode is a primary selection mode where the device and the AP exchange mutual signs of knowledge about each other.
+This could be achieved using the standard 802.11 process, where the device would send a probe request using its real MAC address.
+This MAC address could be known to a central database and validated by the wireless infrastructure.
+This method has the merit of being simple.
+However, it is more and more common for devices with simple network stacks to use locally administered (and temporal) MAC addresses.
+This method only validates the device (not the infrastructure).

+## Vendor Token Validation method

+An alternative to the MAC address method is to use a token, placed in an extension Information Element of the device probe request frame.
+This token would identify the device vendor.
+A limitation of this method is that, in some cases, neighboring networks may bootstrap devices from the same vendor.
+This method validates the vendor, but not the device.
+It also does not validate the infrastructure.
+It can be used as a coarse initial filtering mechanism.

+## Device Token Validation method

+An alternative to the vendor token is to use a unique identifier for the device.
+However, as the transaction is exposed to eavesdropping, this method exposes the toke.
+As such, the token should not be an element that can be compromised.
+The token can be the MAC address, if the device uses locally administered addresses for its probe requests.
+This method only validates the device (not the infrastructure).

+## Infrastructure Response Filtering

+When additional filtering is required, the infrastructure may validate the additiomal information provided by the device, and either respond, if the additional information is computed to match the infrastructure knowledge, or ignore the request (no probe response) if the additional information does not match the infrastructure knowledge.

+In some cases, the AP may not be able to access the database locally, and may need to forward the request (including the additional information provided by the device) to another system.
+In this case, the AP may respond with a frame that includes a GAS comeback value.
+This value indicates a delay after which the device should ask the question again.
+In that interval, the AP will query the infrastructure to obtain the additional iformation required.
+After expiration of the comeback interval, the device may send the probe request again, and the AP may respond or ignore the request, or request more time.
+It is understood that the device would accept a limited number of comeback requests (for example 3) and a limited comeback interval (for example no more than 3 seconds).

+## Infrastructure Validation Method

+It is expected, when the device adds information to its probe request, that the infrastructure should only respond to those devices that have been validated by the infrastructure system.
+However, some systems may not be able to respond in time and may be configured to accept all requests.
+Additionally, bad actors may decide to accept any request.
+There may therefore be a need to mandate the infrastructure to return information that indicates proof of knowledge of the device.
+The following modes are envisioned:

+- When the device uses its MAC address, or expresses its MAC address in an information element contained in the probe request, the infrastructure may be able to express its knowledge of the device servial number, and mention this serial number in the probe response.
+As it may be needed to protect the serial number at this stage, the serial number could be encoded in a bloom filter.

+- When the device uses a vendor token, the AP can only reply with another token identifying the same vendor, as the device itself is not known.

 # Potential Authentication Options